argilla-io/argilla/docs/_source/guides/llms/practical_guides/export_dataset.md

 ## Push to the Hugging Face Hub

-It is also possible to save and load a `FeedbackDataset` into the Hugging Face Hub for persistance.
+It is also possible to save and load a `FeedbackDataset` into the Hugging Face Hub for persistence.
 The methods `push_to_huggingface` and `from_huggingface` allow you to push to or pull from the Hugging Face Hub, respectively.

-When pushing a `FeedbackDataset` to the HuggingFace Hub, one can provide the param `generate_card` to generate and push the Dataset Card too. `generate_card` is by deafult `True`, so it will always be generated unless `generate_card=False` is specified.
+When pushing a `FeedbackDataset` to the HuggingFace Hub, one can provide the param `generate_card` to generate and push the Dataset Card too. `generate_card` is by default `True`, so it will always be generated unless `generate_card=False` is specified.

 ```python
 # Push to HuggingFace Hub